okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 In Identity Engine, the MFA Enrollment Policy name has changed to [authenticator enrollment policy](/docs/reference/api/policy/#authenticator-enrollment-policy).
 Classic Engine still refers to the same policy as the [Multifactor (MFA) Enrollment Policy](/docs/reference/api/policy/#multifactor-mfa-enrollment-policy).
 In the API, the policy type of `MFA_ENROLL` remains unchanged, however, the `settings` data contains authenticator or factors, depending on the configuration.

-After your upgrade your org to Identity Engine, consider the following:
+After you upgrade your org to Identity Engine, consider the following:

 - New authenticator enrollment policies that you create in the Admin Console are configured with authenticators.